Youssoufai/agronet/README.md

 # 🌾 Agronet – Bridging Farmers and Businesses

-Agronet is a modern AgriTech Marketplace platform that connects **farmers**, **business buyers**, and **logistics partners** to enable efficient, transparent, and affordable agricultural trade across regions.
+Agronet is an AgriTech Marketplace platform that connects **farmers**, **business buyers**, and **logistics partners** to enable efficient, transparent, and affordable agricultural trade across regions.

 ---